volundmush/mudstring-python/README.md

 ## INTRO
 MUD (Multi-User Dungeon) games and their brethren like MUSH, MUX, MUCK, and MOO (look 'em up!) use various ANSI features to provide colors to clients.
 Sadly there aren't many libraries out there which allow advanced manipulation of such text which preserve the formatting already applied to it.
 This attempts to address this problem.

-mudstring is built upon the existing library, rich, using monkey-patching to hack in support for MXP (Mud eXtension Protocol).
+mudstring is built upon the existing library, [rich](https://github.com/willmcgugan/rich), using monkey-patching to hack in support for MXP (Mud eXtension Protocol).
 So, in order to use this library effectively, one must familiarize themselves with Rich.
 Rich is awesome, so be sure and do that soon.

 ## FEATURES
   * Everything Rich can do.
 Seriously, check it out...
-  * Also allows the support features of enrich to work.
   * MXP Support.
   * Encodings library, containing fully-working examples for how to implement various ANSI systems used by existing games.